 - Finely chop the smoked salmon and place in a bowl with the crème fraiche, chopped chives, capers, and horseradish and lemon juice and zest.

 - Season this with a little salt and pepper and fold the ingredients together.
-Remove the stemmed salmon from the fridge and flake.
+Remove the steamed salmon from the fridge and flake.

-- Gently fold the flaked fish into eth crème fraiche mix taking care not to over work.
-Divide the mix between 8 small glass jars, gently packing into the bottom and levelling off the top.
+- Gently fold the flaked fish into the crème fraiche mix taking care not to over work.
+Divide the mix between 8 small glass jars, gently packing into the bottom and leveling off the top.